 01. Doctor Overview

 Dr. Peter Baik has extensive experience in the medical field, having trained at a variety of locations to build his expertise.
 Born in South Korea, Dr. Baik came to the United States at age 12.
 He earned his Doctor of Osteopathic Medicine degree in 2005 and began accumulating academic awards for his achievements.
-Dr. Baik currently serves as a thoracic surgeon at the Cancer Treatment Centers of America (CTCA), Chicago.
-He is also affiliated with CTCA, Phoenix.
+Dr. Baik currently serves as a thoracic surgeon at City of Hope Chicago.
+He is also affiliated with City of Hope Phoenix.

 02. Fast Facts